cloud-gov/cg-site/content/docs/services/relational-database.md

 ## Working with OracleDB

 Since Oracle is not open-source there are fewer resources available online to get started working with OracleDB and Cloud Foundry.
 We provide a few tips here.
+This example worked with `ojdbc8.jar`, and will likely needs some tweaks for `ojdbc10.jar`.

 ### Demo with Spring Music and Oracle